Bobby Beausoleil interview (The Orkustra)

-Then the bacchanalian counter-culture festival happened called The Invisible Circus.
-Famous film maker Kenneth Anger came to you and offered you to be a star in his Lucifer Rising.
-Soon you formed a new band called The Magic Powerhouse of OZ, very eclectic ensemble.
+Then the bacchanalian counter-culture festival The Invisible Circus happened and famous film maker Kenneth Anger came to you and offered you to be a star in his Lucifer Rising.
+Soon you formed a new band called The Magick Powerhouse of OZ – very eclectic ensemble.
 What happened next, Bobby?

 In 1976, while at the state prison in Tracy, California, you resumed your earlier collaboration with Kenneth Anger, nearly ten years after their parting of ways in San Francisco.
-You formed The Freedom Orchestra and completed soundtrack for now one of the most legendary films of 1979 – Lucifer Rising.
+You formed The Freedom Orchestra and completed soundtrack for Lucifer Rising.

 For reasons difficult to explain, I felt a compulsion to complete the project I had begun years earlier.
 When Anger decided that he didn’t want to use Jimmy Page’s music for the film, I volunteered to do it, and Anger accepted my offer.
 Anger’s concept for the film had little bearing on how I conceived the music.
 For me Lucifer Rising is about the arduous journey involved in arising out of one’s own self-made undoing.
 There is an obvious autobiographical component.
 As in many classical symphonies, the story is told emotively through instrumental music.

-You are still very active and it’s amazing that due to tremendous obstacles and restriction, you managed to do visual arts, music programs, taught yourself electronics and invented and built innovative musical instruments and also composed and recorded an amazing amount of original music.
-You are also author of a modest assortment of creative writing projects…
+You are still very active and it’s amazing that due to restriction you manage to do visual arts, music programs, and you taught yourself electronics and invented and built innovative musical instruments and also composed and recorded an amazing amount of original music.
+You are also author of a modest assortment of creative writing projects.

 Many people thought that when I was sent to prison I would just rot in here.
 Well, fuck that!
 Remember I took another man’s life for selfish reasons, an act I deeply regret.
 With respect to the man whole life I shortened, I have a sacred duty to enhance the meaning and value of life in general by bringing what creative gifts I’ve been endowed with to bear in the consciousness of humanity.
 Don’t give me too much credit.
 This is something I simply have to do.